Sharife Cooper: Personal life

-Cooper was born in Newark, New Jersey to Omar and Kindall Cooper, although the family moved to the Atlanta area when he was around the age of six.
+Cooper was born in Newark, New Jersey to Omar and Kindall Cooper, and the family moved to the Atlanta area when he was around the age of six.
 He has two sisters, Te'a and Mia, who both won state titles at McEachern, while Te'a continued on to play at Tennessee, South Carolina and Baylor before being drafted by the Phoenix Mercury in the 2020 WNBA draft.
 He also has a twin brother, Omar.